UBA commits to support innovation and technology in Africa

 ACfTA is aimed at creating a single, liberalized market and reducing barriers to capital and labor to facilitate investment.

-According to the World Bank, Uganda’s Exports increased to 674.54 USD Million in March from 349.44 USD Million in February 2023.The Country’s most important exports is coffee (22 percent of total exports) followed by tea, cotton, copper, oil and fish.
+According to the World Bank, Uganda’s Exports increased to $674.54 million in March from $349.44 million in February 2023.The country’s most important exports is coffee (22 percent of total exports) followed by tea, cotton, copper, oil and fish.
 Uganda’s main export partners include; Sudan, Kenya, DR Congo, Netherlands, Germany, South Africa and UAE.

-She said UBA has the capacity to fund any transaction at any level in the country.
-If we go beyond any transaction beyond what UBA Uganda, we fall back on the strength of the group.
-We are in 20 African countries.
-We are pushing this initiative so that we can help our customers realize their dreams and link customers to people who can buy their products from our present locations.
+She said UBA Uganda has the capacity to fund any transactions at the country level and where it is far beyond we fall back on the strength of the Group.
+We are in 20 African Countries, we are using this initiative so that we can help our customers realise their dreams as we link them to people who can buy their products from our present locations.

-The financial sector in Uganda committed to driving that, among the things that are needed to open trade across Africa are government policies and they are working on that.

 “We extend finances to women in telecommunication, agriculture, oil and gas, and manufacturing.
 What makes you successful in accessing finance from a bank is how you organize and present your business.
 Where we see a gap, we train them on how to make their businesses bankable,” she said.